vdbrink/vdbrink.github.io/node-red/node-red_diff_different_sensors.md

    ```
 * **[debug node]** This can be replaced with an output node of your choice.
 Like Telegram/Whatsapp/speaker/etc

 \* This get node is part of the additional nodes set, named **node-red-contrib-zigbee2mqtt**.
-You must install this first to used it.
+You must install this first to use it.
 Via the menu > Manage Palette > Palette

 **Suggestions for related flows:**